DNA immunotherapy for cancers expressing hTERT

 1Data compiled from American Cancer Society, Inc., Cancer Facts and Figures 2012 and Surveillance Research: Leading New Cancer Cases and Deaths – 2012 Estimates.
 Atlanta, GA: American Cancer Society, 2012.

 Inovio constructed a highly optimized synthetic DNA immunotherapy with multiple proprietary features.
 Using its novel consensus design approach, two differentiating mutations were incorporated in the immune therapy sequence to assist the T-cells to more readily recognize self-made hTERT antigens and kill the cancer cells to which these antigens are attached (i.e. break tolerance).
 In addition, Inovio’s use of a full length antigen DNA sequence encompasses multiple epitopes (parts of an antigen that are recognized by the immune system), potentially helping the immune system by providing multiple opportunities to overcome a tumor’s ability to evade recognition by T-cells.
 In a preclinical study to test the therapy’s immunogenicity and anti-tumor effects in two animal models, the hTERT immunotherapy was delivered intramuscularly with Inovio’s CELLECTRA® electroporation device.
 Results of this trial were published in July 2013 in the American Association for Cancer Research peer-reviewed journal, Cancer Immunology Research, in a paper entitled: “Highly optimized DNA vaccine targeting human telomerase reverse transcriptase stimulates potent anti-tumor immunity.”
 Preclinical data suggests that Inovio’s hTERT DNA immunotherapy in combination with electroporation delivery can be a potential “universal” cancer therapeutic.

 Because high levels of hTERT expression are found in 85% of human cancers, regardless of type, Inovio’s cancer candidate holds the potential to perform as a “universal” cancer therapeutic based on early, but unprecedented, results from preclinical trials.

-Inovio has reported data on animal studies (see Study Data tab) of this synthetic hTERT cancer immunotherapy, INO-1400, and plans to advance its into clinical trials in the second half of 2014.
+Inovio has reported data on animal studies (see Study Data tab) of this synthetic hTERT cancer immunotherapy.

 Mice were divided into two groups.
 Ten mice were immunized with Inovio’s hTERT DNA immunotherapy intramuscularly using Inovio’s CELLECTRA electroporation delivery device while ten mice served as the control group.
 Robust and broad immune responses were generated in vaccinated mice compared to the control group.